elinck/elinck.github.io/_pages/writing.md

   image: writingheader.jpg
 ---

-In addition to scientific publications, I write regularly write about science, landscapes, and errata for a popular audience.
+In addition to <a href="https://elinck.github.io/_pages/elinck_CV_050616.pdf"> academic publications </a>, I write regularly write about science, landscapes, and other miscellaneous topics for a popular audience.

 ## Recurring: